VladyslavPilkevych/cleaning-website-public/README.md

-# CleanNow — Multilingual Cleaning Service Platform
+# Multilingual Cleaning Service Platform

-CleanNow is a modern web platform for booking professional cleaning services.
+Multilingual Cleaning Service Platform is a modern web platform for booking professional cleaning services.
 It includes a responsive frontend, secure payment via Stripe (including Google Pay and Apple Pay), automated email notifications, a dynamic pricing calculator, a contact form, and an admin panel to manage and view orders.
 The application supports four languages: English, Slovak, Ukrainian, and Russian.

 ---